will-malpass/msc_diss/mysql_scripts/README.md

+# All scripts require an SQL environment to function - recommended to install MySQL Server & Workbench (as well as required connector/ODBC)

 Run the schema creation script first in prelim folder

+# Unpack the SQL dump into "sdb" schema before running scripts

 All tables derived from the original data in the SQL dump: https://steam.internet.byu.edu/

 Use the script provided in quick_csv_export.sql to export the tables - the in-built export wizard in MySQL is incredibly slow.